calebmer/node_modules/babel-preset-calebmer/README.md

 # babel-preset-calebmer
 This Babel preset holds plugins that make modern JavaScript development with a Babel compiler much easier.
-This package also bundles *all* of the dependencies, which means the npm install time is fast.

 What’s included?